amarinjs/sitio/_posts/2023-01-25-Cisco password encryption.md

 ### Type 0

-Are passwords stored without encryption in the running configuration. e.g. **enable password <password>**
+Are passwords stored without encryption in the running configuration. e.g. **enable password**

+### Type 4

+Encrypted using SHA-256 hash algorithm.
+Default type of encryption used by **enable secret** in some versions of IOS.
+Type 4 have been deprecated as of IOS 15.3(3).

+### Type 5

+Encrypted using an MD5 hash algorithm.
+Currently used for **enable secret**

+If both **enable password** and **enable secret** are configured on the same device, the device will prefer the Type 5 password when a user is prompted for the enable mode password.
+This is likewise true of any other command that can be configured with secret keyword.

 <left><img src="https://github.com/alexma2344/sitio/blob/master/assets/images/vxlan.png?raw=true"></left>